jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 *********************************************************************************
-use class attributes to remove repetition
+remove repetition with class attributes
 *********************************************************************************

 * I use the :ref:`class attribute<what is a class attribute?>` to remove repetition of ``an_integer = 0`` from :ref:`test_assertion_error_w_none`